skrehad/bike-service-assignment/README.md

 ### 🧰 Service Management
 - Add and fetch service records
-- Mark service as complete
+- Mark the service as complete
 - Fetch pending or overdue services

 ### ⚠️ Error Handling